Curse of the Fly: Plot

+Wan, angry at what they have done to Judith, sometimes releases her, ensuring that Pat sees her, but her husband and father-in-law insist she has had a nightmare.
+However, Martin finally admits the truth when Pat fears she really is insane.
+Wan releases Judith again, telling her Pat is in her, Judith's, bedroom, but Judith locks her in the cell and goes after Pat.
+Pat runs to the lab where Tai is working, and as Pat escapes, Tai tries to stop Judith.
+She attacks him and he kills her in self-defense.
+Tai releases Wan and tells her what has happened, and they rid themselves of a possible murder charge by teleporting Judith's body.
+But now, Tai and Wan have had enough and leave the Quebec estate.

-Henri convinces Martin that they must send the unconscious Patricia to London and then follow in order to escape from the police.
+On their return from another interview with the police, Henri convinces Martin that they must send the unconscious Patricia to London and then follow in order to escape from the police.
 Martin resists, afraid that she might be harmed, so Henri volunteers to go first.
-Martin sends Henri to London, unaware that Albert has destroyed the reintegration equipment.
+Martin sends Henri to London, unaware that Albert has destroyed the reintegration equipment and that Judith was sent without his knowledge beforehand (which could have resulted in another cell merge as with Samuels and Dill had Albert not destroyed the machine).
 Henri does not rematerialize and is lost.
 Realizing what has happened, Albert leaves the lab, sobbing, and is not seen again.

 Inspector Ronet arrives at the estate, passing Tai and Wan as they drive away.
 Patricia awakens in the teleportation chamber but escapes before the transmission sequence is complete.
 Martin pursues her but starts aging again.
 Without his serum he quickly dies, sprawled across the front seat of his car.
 Soon after, Ronet finds him reduced to a skeleton, and he escorts the badly shaken Patricia back into the house.